aquasecurity/deployments/enforcers/kube_enforcer/kubernetes_and_openshift/manifests/kube_enforcer/README.md

 * OpenShift
 * Kubernetes engines: EKS, GKE, ICP, AKS, TKG, and TKGI

-Starboard is deployed with KubeEnforcer, by default which increases the effectiveness of Kubernetes security.
+Starboard is deployed with the KubeEnforcer to increase the effectiveness of Kubernetes security.

 Starboard assesses workload compliance throughout the lifecycle of the workloads.
 This enables the KubeEnforcer to:
 * Re-evaluate workload compliance during workload runtime, taking any workload and policy changes into account